Drum Brake Vs Disc Brake: Which is the Better Choice?

 Drum Brake Vs Disc Brake: The Ultimate Comparison

-For your better driving tips, there are certain differences between disc and drum brakes based on their setup, working, and efficiency, which you must know.
+For better driving tips, there are certain differences between disc and drum brakes based on their setup, working, and efficiency, which you must know.

 Take a look at the video below to see the comparison of Drum Brake Vs Disc Brake

-1. Constructional Difference
+1. Constructional difference

 Drum brakes are attached to the wheel’s hub and rotate with the wheel.
 These are mounted with shoe brakes in such a way that when brakes are applied, the outward motions of brake shoes develop frictional contact with the drum lines.
 Thus, enabling the vehicle to stop immediately.
-Whereas, in case of disc brakes, a caliper is used that is attached to the disc in a way that on applying the brake, the rotating disc is slowed down by the brake pads, which in turn causes the vehicle to stop.
+Whereas, in the case of disc brakes, a caliper is used that is attached to the disc in a way that on applying the brake, the rotating disc is slowed down by the brake pads, which in turn causes the vehicle to stop.

 Additionally, in a drum brake, large brake shoes are used for creating frictional contact with the rotating drum lines.
 And, the brake pads are regulated by the large size hydraulic cylinders placed inside the drum.
 While, in a disc brake, small brake pads are used for making frictional contact with the disc in rotation.
 And, to govern the clamping movement of brake pads, small hydraulic cylinders located inside the caliper are used.

-2. Working Difference
+2. Working difference

 Comparing drum brake Vs disc brake